Lisp-Stat/documentation/content/en/docs/Manuals/distributions.md

 It looks like there's an outlier at 5, but basically you can see it's centered around 0.

-To create a parameterised distribution, pass the parameters when you create the object.
+To create a parameterised distribution, pass the parameters when you create the distribution object.
 In the following example we create a distribution with a mean of 2 and variance of 1 and plot it:

 ```lisp
 (defparameter rn2 (distributions:r-normal 2 1))